mustansarsaeed/BookVideo2Pdf/README.md

 # Why BookVideo2Pdf?

-Moreover, generating pdfs from Videos work also need attention.
+Generating pdfs from Videos work also need attention.
 The idea of this project is to convert video of a book pages to selectable pdf pages using on-device machine learning technique.
 Idea will work as follows:

 1. Start **BookVideo2Pdf** application and start video recording of a book for which you need to create pdf pages
 2. Hold page from a corner and try to turn, application will detect using **on-device machine learning** that this page should be converted to Pdf page